tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 ## Introduction

-When considering the how Tari will potentially build its second layer, an analysis of the most promising Byzantine Consensus Mechanisms and their applications was sought.
+When considering how Tari will potentially build its second layer, an analysis of the most promising Byzantine Consensus Mechanisms and their applications was sought.

 Important to consider is the "scalability trilemma".
 This phrase, referred to in [[1]], takes into account the potential trade-offs regarding decentralization, security and scalability:

-- **Decentralization:** a core principle on which the majority of the systems are built, taking into account censorship-resistance and ensuring that everyone, without prejudice, is permitted to partake in the decentralized system.
+- **Decentralization.** A core principle on which the majority of the systems are built, taking into account censorship-resistance and ensuring that everyone, without prejudice, is permitted to participate in the decentralized system.
-- **Scalability:** encompasses the ability of the network to process transactions.
+- **Scalability.** Encompasses the ability of the network to process transactions.
 Thus, if a public blockchain is deemed to be efficient, effective and usable, it should be designed to handle millions of users on the network.
-- **Security:** refers to the immutability of the ledger and takes into account threats of 51% attacks, Sybil attacks, Distributed Denial of Service (DDoS) attacks, etc.
+- **Security.** Refers to the immutability of the ledger and takes into account threats of 51% attacks, Sybil attacks, Distributed Denial of Service (DDoS) attacks, etc.

 Through the recent development of this ecosystem, most blockchains have focused on two of the three factors, namely